hansdf/study_exercises/1py_cheatsheet.md

 reversed(iterable)
 Returns an iterator that accesses the given iterable in reverse order.
 To obtain a list, wrap it with list().
 Example: list(reversed([1,2,3])) # returns [3,2,1]

+split()
+Splits a string into a list using a specified delimiter (defaults to whitespace).
+Example: "one,two,three".split(",")  # returns ['one', 'two', 'three']

+join(iterable)
+Concatenates a list (or other iterable) of strings into one string, with the string on which it's called as the separator.
+Example: ", ".join(["apple", "banana", "cherry"])  # returns "apple, banana, cherry"

+lower()
+Converts all characters in a string to lowercase.
+Example: "Hello World".lower()  # returns "hello world"

 ## List Methods